UMaine announces spring semester plans

-REGION — University of Maine System Chancellor Dannel Malloy announced Tuesday, Dec.
-22, that universities will return to in-person classes for the spring semester beginning Jan.
+University of Maine System Chancellor Dannel Malloy has announced that universities will return to in-person classes for the spring semester beginning Jan.
 25.

-“What we’re going to do in the semester starting in January is largely built on the successful practices that we engaged in during the first semester,” Malloy said during a Zoom press conference.
+“What we’re going to do in the semester starting in January is largely built on the successful practices that we engaged in during the first semester,” Malloy said during a Zoom news conference Dec.
+22.

 UMaine campuses will continue to offer a fully-remote coursework option to students and professors, maintain social distancing protocols and a mask-at-all-times policy.